choosehappy/HoverFast/README.md

 ## Overview

 HoverFast utilizes advanced computational methods to facilitate rapid and accurate segmentation of nuclei within large histopathological images, supporting research and diagnostics in medical imaging.
+For more info on the inner workings of HoverFast, do not hesitate to go over our [preprint](https://arxiv.org/abs/2405.14028)

 ## Documentation